pimcore/customer-data-framework/doc/03_Configuration.md

                    - countryCode
                    - idEncoded

-        # Configuration of filters in the customer list view
+        # Configuration of filters in the customer list view.
+The properties configured here will
+        # be handled if passed as ?filter[] query parameter.
         filter_properties:
-            # Filter fields which must match exactly
+            # Filter fields which must match exactly.
             equals:
+                # ?filter[id]=8 will result in a SQL condition of "WHERE o_id=8"
                 id:                  o_id
                 active:              active

             # Searched fields in customer view search filters
-            # (enhanced search syntax (AND/OR/!/*...) could be used in these fields)
+            # (enhanced search syntax (AND/OR/!/*...) could be used in these fields).
+            # Search will be applied to all fields in the list, e.g.
+            # ?filter[name]=val will result in a SQL condition of "WHERE (firstname LIKE "%val%" OR lastname LIKE "%val")
+            # See https://github.com/pimcore/search-query-parser for detailed search syntax.
             search:
                 # email search filter
                 email: